Best Movie Tracking Apps 2026: Letterboxd, Trakt, IMDb, Achriom

 IMDb is a reference tool, not a tracking tool.
 You go there to find out who directed something or what else that actor was in.

 The watchlist feature exists, but it’s not the point.
 The database is comprehensive and reliable.
-The tracking experience is an afterthought.
+The tracking experience is an afterthought, and the site is cluttered with ads and Amazon cross-promotion.
+Free to use, owned by Amazon.

 JustWatch